MathsJam/mathsjam-site/gathering/talks.md

 #### Session 2c: 11:15 - 11:48

-- Glen Whitney: Who is a topologist?
+- Glen Whitney: The Hole Truth
 - Sue de Pomerai: The life and times of Ada Lovelace
 - Pedro Freitas: A programmed deck
 - Matthew and John Bibby: Boring log and geometrical tables